S. 4216: GUARDRAILS Act

 S. 4216 Common Questions

 Yes.
-According to S. 4216 Section 2, no Federal funds may be used to implement, administer, enforce, or carry out the December 11, 2025 AI executive order.
+The bill says no federal funds may be used to implement, administer, enforce, or carry out the order.
+That ban applies across every agency, not just one department.

-What does GUARDRAILS stand for in the GUARDRAILS Act?
+What does GUARDRAILS stand for?

 Based on S. 4216 bill text